mseminatore/TeslaJS/README.md

 created for two main reasons:

 1. The anticipated need for a few small but important features that existing libraries did not provide
-2. I was looking for a personal opportunity to learn more about the Tesla REST API, NodeJS and Git/GitHub
+2. I was looking for a personal opportunity to learn more about the Tesla REST API, NodeJS, Express and Git/GitHub

 ## Notable Features